By using this site, you agree to the Privacy Policy and Terms of Use.

 History of Rouge National Urban Park:

-Rouge Park’s rich history and cultural heritage date back to ten thousand years to indigenous peoples and the early farming communities.
+Rouge Park’s rich history and cultural heritage date back ten thousand years to indigenous peoples and the early farming communities.
 The natural landscape provided for the area’s first inhabitants and now consists of some of the rarest and most fertile farming lands in Canada.

 The Rouge also holds the remains of Iroquoian settlements, some of Canada’s oldest indigenous sites.
 The only intact 17th-century Seneca site in Canada lies upstream from the Rogue River’s mouth to Bead Hill.